Houdini 21.0 Nodes Geometry nodes

 Tip

 This node supports the character joint deformation workflow.
-To do a cage deformation of geometry, use the Lattice node.
+To do a cage deformation of geometry, use the Lattice Deform SOP.

-Joint Deform works in conjunction with Joint Capture nodes (Joint Capture Biharmonic, Joint Capture Proximity) to deform geometry.
-As the joints move (eg. created by Skeleton and animated with Rig Pose), this node displaces the points on the geometry according to the point capture weights.
+The Joint Deform SOP works in conjunction with the Joint Capture nodes (Joint Capture Biharmonic SOP, Joint Capture Proximity SOP) to deform geometry.
+As the joints move (for example, created by the Skeleton SOP and animated with the Rig Pose SOP), this node displaces the points on the geometry according to the point capture weights.

-This node requires three inputs: the skin geometry with capture weights as the boneCapture point attribute, the capture pose skeleton in its second input, and the animated skeleton in its third input.
-The capture paths in the boneCapture attribute in its first input are matched with the point name attribute in the second and third inputs.
+This node requires three inputs - the skin geometry with capture weights as the boneCapture point attribute, the capture pose skeleton as its second input, and the animated skeleton as its third input.
+The capture paths in the first input’s boneCapture attribute are matched with the name point attribute in the second and third inputs.
 The “pose” of the skeletons are defined by their point P (vector3) and transform (matrix3) point attribute values.

 Attributes